FredyGarcia146/Databricks_API_load_Table_delta_Export_csv/Readme.md

 ## Create process Load Api Table

+Example :

-Example Creating account in :
+Creating account in :

 https://www.weatherapi.com/

-use the password that the website will give you
+use the key that the website will give you

 ``` python
 key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"